 COVID-19 restrictions, faulty machines, or a production shift to answer a sudden demand.
 Connected worker technology will help you ease the transition.
 Respond faster by efficiently re-skilling staff.
 Increase success rates with remote assistance that helps workers resolve any issue right from their current location.

 Efficient processes and high-quality production

 Digitalized standard operating procedures are the basis of lean manufacturing, especially when it comes to tasks that are done repeatedly.
 SOPs capture the best practices step-by-step.
 There is no room for errors, no matter how simple or complex the task.
 They also ensure that even inexperienced workers will meet the highest product quality standards and continuously improve.

 Enhanced collaboration across teams

 Remote teams can contact experts when solving issues or share their daily experiences on digital workplace platforms with their colleagues.
 This way, they have access to the latest information, learn from each other through instant input, and achieve better in-the-moment decision-making.

 Successful two-way communication may encourage connected employees to share feedback and ideas.
 It may also help them feel more included when staying at home during a crisis.

 More control over resources

 They can use the extra time to solve more complex issues where expertise is necessary.
 Connected worker technology also enables you to operate with fewer experts on your hands, meaning you gain more control over time and expenses.

-Are you ready for the next normal?
-Try Resco Houston!
+Are you ready for the new normal?
+Try resco.Guides

-Resco Houston is a knowledge management application that will help you keep up with the competition.
-All tribal knowledge, guides, manuals, and AR video calls are packed in a single app.
+Resco provides a knowledge management solution that will help you keep up with the competition.
+All tribal knowledge, guides, and manuals are packed in a single app.
 Empower workers by sharing expertise in real time and improving your operations’ efficiency with the necessary knowledge at your workers’ fingertips.